-Considering the phases of recovery, prosperity, recession and crisis conditions in business cycles 12 and the duration of positing economy in each phase, central bank can define A, N, or k parameters of IFTB in such a way to dampen fluctuations of business cycle.
-This policy is similar to monetary fine tuning policy in conventional central banking.
+Considering the phases of recovery, prosperity, recession and crisis conditions in business cycles 12 and the duration of positing economy in each phase, the central bank can define A, N, or k parameters of IFTB in such a way to dampen fluctuations of the business cycle.
+This policy is similar to the monetary fine-tuning policy in conventional central banking.

 Since these bonds can be transacted in secondary Interest-Free Bonds market, they can have adjusting effects through the relation between the IFTBs prices and interest rate.
-Whenever interest rate is high, the transacting price of IFTBs will decrease in the first period and will increase banks' incentives to deposit their funds with government by buying IFTBs to obtain resources in the second period.
-Thereof, during economic prosperity phase of the cycle, when interest rate is high, transacted IFTBs restricts banks' free reserves and prevents widening of cycle range.
-Inversely, whenever interest rate is low, the price of IFTBs increases during the first period and decreases the incentive for banks to deposit their resources at the treasury for receiving future resources in the second period.
-This leads to expand free reserves of banks during economic crisis when interest rate is low and prevent the widening of the cycle and exacerbation of the crisis.
-On the other hand, by adjusting buy and sale of IFTBs, central bank can affect liquidity through changing the supply of high powered money and thereof, interest rate.
+Whenever interest rate is high, the transacting price of IFTBs will decrease in the first period and will increase banks' incentives to deposit their funds with the government by buying IFTBs to obtain resources in the second period.
+Thereof, during economic prosperity phase of the cycle, when the interest rate is high, transacted IFTBs restricts banks' free reserves and prevents widening of cycle range.
+Inversely, whenever the interest rate is low, the price of IFTBs increases during the first period and decreases the incentive for banks to deposit their resources at the treasury for receiving future funds in the second period.
+This leads to expanding free reserves of banks during the economic crisis when the interest rate is low and prevent the widening of the cycle and exacerbation of the crisis.
+On the other hand, by adjusting the buy and sale of IFTBs, the central bank can affect liquidity by changing the supply of high powered money and thereof, interest rate.
 Accordingly, IFTBs can substitute the prevailing treasury bills in conventional banking.

 When expected inflation and interest rate are different in the first and second time periods, the economic effects will be different.
-If the real expected natural interest rate for the second period is more or less than the first period, its effects on supply and demand of IFTBs will be different.
+If the real expected natural interest rate for the second period is more or less than the first period, its impact on supply and demand of IFTBs will be different.
 The more is the expected natural rate of interest for the second period, the more will be the price of IFTBs during the first period and on the contrary, the less the natural expected rate of interest in the second period, the less will be the price of IFTBs during the first period.
-This phenomenon is very important for central bank to adjust monetary policies to stabilize economic activities and on the other words; IFTBs cause the expectation to play a basic role in controlling banks' credit behavior.
-That is to say, if banks expect increase (or decrease) of natural interest rate for the second period, then they will take increasing (or decreasing) IFTBs supply policy.
-Regarding the changes of natural interest rate during recovery, prosperity, recession and crisis, form economic point of view, this mechanism can be a factor in shortening business cycle range.
+This phenomenon is significant for the central bank to adjust monetary policies to stabilize economic activities and on the other words; IFTBs cause the expectation to play a necessary role in controlling banks' credit behavior.
+That is to say, if banks expect an increase (or decrease) of the natural interest rate for the second period, then they will take increasing (or decreasing) IFTBs supply policy.
+Regarding the changes of natural interest rate during recovery, prosperity, recession, and crisis, from an economic point of view, this mechanism can be a factor in shortening business cycle range.